-I have seen a few people recommend to wash out the insides of your smoker with either soapy water, or a specialised grill cleaner before seasoning.
+I have seen a few people recommend to wash out the insides of your smoker with either soapy water, or a specialized grill cleaner before seasoning.

-So for me, I don’t see much (or any) benefit to washing your brand new smoker.
+So for me, I don’t see much (or any) benefit to washing your brand-new smoker.
 I would just crack straight on with seasoning.
-But if you do wish to, you can follow our guide for cleaning an electric smoker.
+But if you do wish to, you can follow our guide on how to clean an electric smoker.

 Apply a Thin Coat of Cooking Oil to the Inside Surfaces

 First, remove anything from your electric smoker that can easily be removed to make oiling the inside easier.
 This includes all racks, the water pan, drip tray, and wood chip tray.